adamluckydo/ontology/2_Story/Story.md

 Buddhism is complex, heavy, and in a lot of ways, opposite of most people's conceptions of existence.
 Just hearing about it can strike people in unexpected ways.
 So consider this a disclaimer: **Buddhism warning: Potentially distressing ontology ahead.**

 There's a phenomenon that sometimes occurs when somebody's closest loved ones pass away.
 For a few weeks or months, they suddenly get interested in Buddhism, and as the pain fades, so too does the interest.
-In the face of inconsolable grief, people are forced to face their suffering directly, for a time, their perspective on life matches the Buddha's.
+In the face of inconsolable grief, people are forced to face their suffering directly, and for a time, their perspective on life matches the Buddha's.

 If you aren't familiar with Buddhism already, it's basically this: Life inherently has suffering in it, being free from suffering is _the_ most important possible thing (implicit), therefore we should transcend life.
 By investigating your own experience, you can see exactly how suffering originates and cut it off at its root.